wormholer/KAP-manual/en/upgrade/upgrade_kap_plus.en.md

 Take an example,  projecct name *learn_kylin*, model name *kylin_sales_model*, cube name *kylin_sales_cube*.
 Please follow the instructions:
 1. In KAP Plus, clone *kylin_sales_cube*  to *kylin_sales_cube_plus*, the new cloned cube will use KyStorage by default.

-2. run `<KYLIN_HOME>/bin/metastore.sh backup-cube kylin_sales_cube_plus metadir`.
-This command backup the metadata of cube *kylin_sales_cube_plus* to `metadir` directory.

-3. run `<KYLIN_HOME>/bin/metastore.sh promote metadir`.
-This command upgrade metadata in `metadir` to fit Kystorage.

-4. run `<KYLIN_HOME>/bin/metastore.sh restore-cube learn_kylin metadir`.
-This command restore the cube's medadata to project *learn_kylin*.

-5. Build new Cube, *kylin_sales_cube_plus*.
+2. Build new Cube, *kylin_sales_cube_plus*.
 Attention: No time range overlap between old and new cubes is allowed.

-6. Create new Hybrid Cube, to merge the above two Cube by metadata.
+3. Create new Hybrid Cube, to merge the above two Cube by metadata.

         bin/kylin.sh org.apache.kylin.tool.HybridCubeCLI -action create -name kylin_sales_hybrid -project learn_kylin -model kylin_sales_model -cubes kylin_sales_cube,kylin_sales_cube_plus

    If the build success, the log would show ```HybridInstance was created at: /hybrid/kylin_sales_hybrid.json```

-7. Reload KAP metadata
+4. Reload KAP metadata

-8. The sequent build will be based on *kylin_sales_cube_plus*, the old *kylin_sales_cube* should not build any new segment.
+5. The sequent build will be based on *kylin_sales_cube_plus*, the old *kylin_sales_cube* should not build any new segment.